android sdk

 Listen to Payment Events

-which is called the checkout status is updated (paid, cancelled, failed .etc).
-You MUST call paymennt API to fetch the new status of the checkout to verify that its been successfully paid.onDismiss
+onUpdatewhich is called the checkout status is updated (paid, cancelled, failed .etc).
+You MUST call paymennt API to fetch the new status of the checkout to verify that its been successfully paid.onDismisswhich is called if the user closes the modal by clicking on close button.

 Retrieve Checkout Status